VilsonJrCorrea/joi-pt-br/README.md

 # joi

-Object schema description language and validator for JavaScript objects.
+Object schema description language and validator for JavaScript objects based in [joi (hapijs)](https://github.com/hapijs/joi) in pt-br.

 [![Build Status](https://travis-ci.org/hapijs/joi.svg?branch=master)](https://travis-ci.org/hapijs/joi)

+## Installation
+You can install using `npm`:

+`npm install joi-pt-br`

+Or you can install using `yarn`:

+`yarn add joi-pt-br`

+## Initialization

+You can generate your file with the messages in pt-br using:

+`joi-pt-br init`

 ## Introduction